-PCO has agreed to, among other things, achieve the following milestones (together, the "Milestones"): (i) closure by it or its direct or indirect parent entity of a financing transaction by March 31, 2023 that provides at least \$150.0 million of working capital which may be used to support the Ironton Facility (which is satisfied by the closing of the Revolving Credit Facility); (ii) mechanical completion of the Ironton Facility by June 30, 2023; (iii) meet certain targeted production and performance targets during 2023; (iv) completion of the Ironton Facility by December 31, 2023; and (v) meet certain Ironton Facility pellet production targets by January 31, 2024 up to the Ironton Facility's nameplate production capacity of 107 million pounds per year.
+PCO has agreed to, among other things, achieve the following milestones (together, the "Milestones"): (i) closure by it or its direct or indirect parent entity of a financing transaction by March 31, 2023 that provides at least \$150.0 million of working capital which may be used to support the Ironton Facility (which is satisfied by the closing of the Revolving Credit Facility); (ii) mechanical completion of the Ironton Facility by June 30, 2023; (iii) meet certain targeted production and performance targets during 2023; (iv) completion of the Ironton Facility by June 31, 2024 up to the Ironton Facility's nameplate production capacity of 107 million pounds per year.

-The additional approximately \$87.3 million of equity to be deposited with the Trustee is comprised of: (i) a deposit, by March 31, 2023, of \$ 50 million in an account controlled by the Trustee; (ii) a deposit of approximately \$25 million in the Equity Account of the Project Fund (as such terms are used in the Indenture) to fund remaining construction costs; (iii) an aggregate deposit of approximately \$12.3 million into the Capitalized Interest Accounts (as defined in the Indenture) for the Series 2020A Bonds, Series 2020B Bonds and Series 2020C Bonds to pay capitalized interest on the Revenue Bonds through June 30, 2024.
-The Limited Waiver also requires that the Liquidity Reserve of approximately \$50 million remain in the Liquidity Reserve Escrow Fund (as such term is used in the Indenture) for a period beyond the completion date of the Ironton Facility until certain production requirements have been met, and only thereafter may the balance in that fund be reduced based on certain conditions to \$25 million, which must remain therein as long as Series 2020A Bonds remain outstanding.
-The Trustee also released \$13.2 million from the Trustee account for the Revenue Bonds for use as part of the remaining investment in 2023 to complete the Ironton Facility in accordance with the Limited Waiver.
+The additional approximately \$87.3 million of equity to be deposited with the Trustee is comprised of: (i) a deposit, by March 31, 2023, of \$50 million in an account controlled by the Trustee; (ii) a deposit of approximately \$25 million in the Equity Account of the Project Fund (as such terms are used in the Indenture) to fund remaining construction costs; (iii) an aggregate deposit of approximately \$12.3 million into the Capitalized Interest Accounts (as defined in the Indenture) for the Series 2020A Bonds, Series 2020B Bonds and Series 2020C Bonds to pay capitalized interest on the Revenue Bonds through June 30, 2024.
+The Limited Waiver also requires that the Liquidity Reserve of approximately \$50 million remain in the Liquidity Reserve Escrow Fund (as such term is used in the Indenture) for a period beyond the completion date of the Ironton Facility until certain production requirements have been met, and only thereafter may the balance in that fund be reduced based on certain conditions to \$25 million, which must remain therein as long as Series 2020A Bonds for use as part of the remaining investment in 2023 to complete the Ironton Facility in accordance with the Limited Waiver.